 Pine Street Physical Therapy is proud to offer a 13-month orthopedic residency program.
 It is designed to provide physical therapists with further training to significantly advance the knowledge and skills in the orthopedic specialty.
 Focus of the program is on improving clinical reasoning skills, progressing the resident's manual therapy and exercise prescription skills, and exposing the resident to different clinical experiences in the orthopedic realm.

 The curriculum of this residency program is designed to provide physical therapists with advanced training in examination, clinical decision-making and treatment skills.
-It is an integration of manual therapy, movement science, and pain science using the best evidence.
+It utilizes the biopsychosocial model, integrating concepts in manual therapy, therapeutic exercise, movement science, and pain science using the best evidence.
 The small group classroom and lab training sessions and one-on-one clinical supervision allow the clinical faculty to focus their instruction toward the individual needs of each resident.
-All instruction reflects the current ABPTS Descriptions of Specialty Practice, and will prepare the resident to sit for the Orthopedics Specialist Certification Examination in February 2019.
+All instruction reflects the current ABPTS Descriptions of Specialty Practice, and will prepare the resident to sit for the Orthopedics Specialist Certification Examination in February 2024.

 - This is a full time position, which allows for over 1700 hours of clinical practice and a wide variety of orthopedic diagnoses

 - Salary is 80% of current pay scale for entry level therapist with benefits.
 There are no additional costs to the program

 - 190 hours of one-on-one live patient clinical mentoring

 - Over 100 hours of formal classroom/lab instruction

 - Over 250 hours of additional didactic instruction and clinical experiences throughout the year